As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 - The industry filter allows you to target companies and profiles in the targeted industries only.

-- The hierarchical levels proposed by Sales Navigator are: owner, partner, CEO, VP, director, manager, senior manager, young graduate, training, unpaid.
+- The hierarchical levels available on Sales Navigator are: owner, partner, CEO, VP, director, manager, senior manager, young graduate, training, unpaid.

 - Company size: 1-10, 11-50, ..., 5001-10,000, 10,000+.
 This filter allows you to target startups, SMEs, or large companies according to the type of customer the product or solution is aimed at.

 - Keywords of published content: this filter can be useful to find people who have published posts containing certain keywords related to the type of product or solution you offer.
-The published content shows a person's interests since he/she has written this content himself/herself.
-This means that they have invested themselves and we can be sure that they will be interested in our product.
+This means that they have invested time and effort in writing on/sharing a topic, and we can be sure that they will be interested in our product.

 - Sales Navigator also offers filters for years of experience and seniority.
-However, the experience level will not be the same for managers in all companies, nor will seniority play the same role in holding a position.
-It is, therefore, more interesting to filter directly by hierarchical level or function.
+However, the experience level will not be the same for managers in all companies, nor will seniority play the same role in different work environments.
+It is, therefore, more interesting to filter directly by hierarchical level or position.

 Liquid filters: the final touch

-Finally, Sales Navigator allows you to select the function: occupied by prospects in their companies: purchasing, administration, arts and design, support, etc.
+Finally, Sales Navigator allows you to select the positions occupied by prospects in their companies: purchasing, administration, arts and design, support, etc.

-Sales Navigator offers other filters to refine the search, such as school further.
-For example, this can help target people who went to the same school as us, which can serve as a conversation starter.
+Sales Navigator offers further filters to refine the search, such as schools and education.
+This can help target people who went to the same school as you, which can be a good conversation starter.

 The LinkedIn Boolean search

-With all these filters, the search will already be exact.
+Thanks to all these filters, your search will already be pretty thorough.

-But it's possible to refine it even more! 🔥
+But it is possible to refine it even more! 🔥

-By using Boolean operators in the "Keywords" filter, you'll be able to detail your searches further.
+By using Boolean operators in the "Keywords" filter, you'll be able to go even deeper in your searches.

 💡Unlike the filters above, you can use Booleans in the "classic" LinkedIn search.